maram46/Speech-Recognition/README.md

 # Speech-Recognition
 The project contains:
--Web speech recognition
+Web speech recognition
--And Esp32 Algorithm.
+And Esp32 Algorithm.

 # Web speech recognition
 Builds a website that converts speech to text supports Arabic language.Using Javascript, html, and CSS languages.